Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * McCarthy: Introduction to Theoretical Kinematics.
 Sometimes not easy, but good overview over the topics.
 * John Vince: several books about geometric algebra, quaternions, rotations and alike in an understandable (at least for me) style.
 * Hildenbrand: Foundations of Geometric Algebra Computing, another good book about especially CGA (conformal model) with a libary.
+* Hestenes and Sobczyk pushed GA in the 1980-ies with their book and published new topics later.

 # Literatur about algorithms
 * Sunday: Practical Geometry Algorithms with C++ Code.
 Nice book about fast geometric solutions.